rurban/smhasher/README.md

 SECURITY
 --------

 The hash table attacks described in [SipHash](https://131002.net/siphash/) against City, Murmur or Perl JenkinsOAAT or at
 [Hash Function Lounge](http://www.larc.usp.br/~pbarreto/hflounge.html)
 are not included here.

 Such an attack avoidance cannot not be the problem of the hash function, but the hash table collision resolution scheme.
-You can attack every single hash function, even the best and most secure if you detect the seed, e.g. from the sort-order, so you need to protect your collision handling scheme from the worst-case O(n), i.e. separate chaining with linked lists.
+You can attack every single hash function, even the best and most secure if you detect the seed, e.g. from collision timings and independly the sort-order, so you need to protect your collision handling scheme from the worst-case O(n), i.e. separate chaining with linked lists.
 Linked lists chaining allows high load factors, but is very cache-unfriendly.
 The only recommendable linked list scheme is inlining the key or hash into the array.
 Nowadays everybody uses fast open addressing, even if the load factor needs to be ~50%, unless you use Cuckoo Hashing.

-I.e. the usage of siphash for their hash table in Python 3.4, ruby, rust, systemd, OpenDNS, Haskell and OpenBSD is pure security theatre. siphash is not secure enough for security purposes and not fast enough for general usage.
+I.e. the usage of SipHash for their hash table in Python 3.4, ruby, rust, systemd, OpenDNS, Haskell and OpenBSD is pure security theatre.
+SipHash is not secure enough for security purposes and not fast enough for general usage.
 Brute-force generation of ~32k collisions need 2-4m for all these hashes. siphash being the slowest needs max 4m, other typically max 2m30s, with <10s for practical 16k collision attacks